P0ed/5Y-Mission/Tricorder/Terminal/Terminal/ProgramCompiler/README.md

 # กุ้ง programming language:

-Kung is a simple C/Swift inspired language with static typing system, executed in VM, written in C that runs on Arduino or similar low spec hardware.
+Kung is a simple C/Swift inspired language with static typing system, running in a VM that runs on Arduino or similar low-spec hardware.

 ## Example code: